PaddlePaddle/Paddle/doc/design/fluid.md

     h[t] = the_step(input[t])
 ```

-A real Fluid example is [here](https://github.com/PaddlePaddle/Paddle/blob/a91efdde6910ce92a78e3aa7157412c4c88d9ee8/python/paddle/v2/fluid/tests/test_while_op.py#L36-L44).
+An actual Fluid example is described  [here](https://github.com/PaddlePaddle/Paddle/blob/a91efdde6910ce92a78e3aa7157412c4c88d9ee8/python/paddle/v2/fluid/tests/test_while_op.py#L36-L44).

-From these examples, you can see that Fluid programs look similar to their PyTorch equivalent, except that Fluid's loop structure, wrapped with Python's `with` statement, could run much faster than Python's loop.
+From the example, the Fluid programs look very similar to their PyTorch equivalent programs, except that Fluid's loop structure, wrapped with Python's `with` statement, could run much faster than just a Python loop.

 We have more examples of the [`if-then-else`](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/if_else_op.md) structure of Fluid.

 ## Turing Completeness

 In computability theory, a system of data-manipulation rules, such as a programming language, is said to be Turing complete if it can be used to simulate any Turing machine.
 For a programming language, if it provides if-then-else and loop, it is Turing complete.
-From above examples, Fluid seems Turing complete; however, I would like to point out is a slight difference between the if-then-else of Fluid and that in a programming language is that the former runs both of its branches.
-It splits the input minibatch into two -- one for the true condition and one for the false.
-I am not sure if this is equivalent to the if-then-else that makes programming languages Turing-complete.
-I talked with [Yuang Yu](https://research.google.com/pubs/104812.html), but I need to figure out more.
+From the above examples, Fluid seems to be Turing complete; however, it is noteworthy to notice that there  is a slight difference between the `if-then-else` of Fluid and that of a programming language.
+The difference being that the former runs both of its branches and splits the input mini-batch into two -- one for the True condition and another for the False condition.
+This hasn't been researched in depth if this is equivalent to the `if-then-else` in programming languages that makes them Turing-complete.
+Based on a conversation with [Yuang Yu](https://research.google.com/pubs/104812.html), it seems to be the case but this needs to be looked into in-depth.

 ## The Execution of a Fluid Program

-There are two ways to run a Fluid program.
-When we run an example program, it creates a protobuf message [`ProgramDesc`](https://github.com/PaddlePaddle/Paddle/blob/a91efdde6910ce92a78e3aa7157412c4c88d9ee8/paddle/framework/framework.proto#L145) that describes the process and conceptually likes an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+There are two ways to execute a Fluid program.
+When a program is executed, it creates a protobuf message [`ProgramDesc`](https://github.com/PaddlePaddle/Paddle/blob/a91efdde6910ce92a78e3aa7157412c4c88d9ee8/paddle/framework/framework.proto#L145) that describes the process and is conceptually like an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-We have a C++ class [`Executor`](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/framework/executor.h), which runs a `ProgramDesc` like that an interpreter runs a Python program.
+There is a C++ class [`Executor`](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/framework/executor.h), which runs a `ProgramDesc`, similar to how an interpreter runs a Python program.

-We are moving towards a compiler, which we will explain in more details later in this article.
+Fluid is moving towards the direction of a compiler, which is explain in more detail later in this article.

-## Backward Compatibility
+## Backward Compatibility of Fluid

-Given all advantages from the removal of the concept *model*, hardware manufacturers might still prefer the existence of the concept model, so they could build their hardware reads and runs a trained model for inference.
-For example, Nervana, a startup company acquired by Intel, has been working on an XPU that reads models in the format known as [n-graph](https://github.com/NervanaSystems/ngraph).
-Similarly, [Movidius](https://www.movidius.com/) is producing a mobile deep learning chip that reads and runs graphs of operators too.
+Given all the advantages from the removal of the concept of a *model*, hardware manufacturers might still prefer the existence of the concept of a model, so it would be easier for them to support multiple frameworks all at once and could run a trained model during inference.
+For example, Nervana, a startup company acquired by Intel, has been working on an XPU that reads the models in the format known as [n-graph](https://github.com/NervanaSystems/ngraph).
+Similarly, [Movidius](https://www.movidius.com/) is producing a mobile deep learning chip that reads and runs graphs of operators.
 The well-known [ONNX](https://github.com/onnx/onnx) is also a file format of graphs of operators.

-For Fluid, we can write a converter that extracts parts in the `ProgramDesc` protobuf message, converts them into a graph of operators, and exports into the ONNX or n-graph format.
+For Fluid, we can write a converter that extracts the parts in the `ProgramDesc` protobuf message, converts them into a graph of operators, and exports the graph into the ONNX or n-graph format.

 ## Towards a Deep Learning Language and the Compiler

-We can change the if-then-else and loop structure a little bit in the above Fluid example programs so to make it a new programming language, different from Python.
+We can change the `if-then-else` and loop structure a little bit in the above Fluid example programs, to make it into a new programming language, different than Python.

-Even if we don't invent a new language, as long as we get the `ProgramDesc` message filled in, we can write a transpiler, which translates each invocation to an operator into a C++ call to a kernel function of that operator.
+Even if we do not invent a new language, as long as we get the `ProgramDesc` message filled in, we can write a transpiler, which translates each invocation to an operator, into a C++ call to a kernel function of that operator.
 For example, a transpiler that weaves the CUDA kernels outputs an NVIDIA-friendly C++ program, which can be built using `nvcc`.
 Another transpiler could generate MKL-friendly code that should be built using `icc` from Intel.
 More interestingly, we can translate a Fluid program into its distributed version of two `ProgramDesc` messages, one for running on the trainer process, and the other one for the parameter server.
-For more details of the last example, let us check the [concurrent programming design](concurrent_programming.md).
-The following figure explains this two-stage process:
+For more details of the last example, the [concurrent programming design](concurrent_programming.md) document would be a good pointer.
+The following figure explains the proposed two-stage process:

 ![](fluid-compiler.png)